The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: DP Auditing

 Bugs in the implementation of machine-learning algorithms like Differentially Private Stochastic Gradient Descent (DP-SGD)~\cite{abadi2016deep,prngreuse,annamalai2024shuffle} and DP synthetic data~\cite{annamalai2024what,ganev2025elusive} have also been found through both manual and automated techniques.
 However, manual analysis can be error-prone and may miss subtle implementation details, thus prompting the need to scale up automated approaches~\cite{annamalai2024what}.

-\descr{Limitations of Static Analysis.} Early work aiming to automatically verify DP guarantees in algorithms' implementations has used static code analysis tools, e.g., type checkers and specialized programming languages.
+\descrit{Limitations of Static Analysis.} Early work aiming to automatically verify DP guarantees in algorithms' implementations has used static code analysis tools, e.g., type checkers and specialized programming languages.
 For example, Reed and Pierce~\cite{reed2010distance} present a type system that enables programmers to write privacy-safe programs by design.
 Overall, a large body of work~\cite{barthe2012probabilistic,gaboardi2013linear,barthe2013verified,barthe2015higher,zhang2017lightdp,albarghouthi2017synthesizing,wang2019proving,wang2020checkdp} has focused on making type systems more expressive and efficient.

 However, this approach faces some fundamental limitations.
-First, type systems implicitly trust that some ``basic'' DP algorithms (e.g., Gaussian mechanism, Laplace mechanism) are implemented correctly by the underlying language.
+First, type systems implicitly trust that some ``basic'' DP algorithms are implemented correctly by the underlying programming language (e.g., Gaussian mechanism, Laplace mechanism).
 As pointed out in~\cite{lokna2023group}, this may not necessarily be the case if, e.g., the noise addition mechanisms suffer from floating-point vulnerabilities~\cite{mironov2012significance}.
 Second, these type systems require mechanisms to be implemented in a very specific language, thus, they are substantially limited to simple algorithms like SVT or Report Noisy Max~\cite{dwork2014algorithmic}.
-Specifically, they struggle to capture the complexities involved in algorithms like RAPPOR~\cite{erlingsson2014rappor} or DP-SGD~\cite{abadi2016deep}.
+Specifically, they struggle to capture the complexities involved in algorithms like RAPPOR~\cite{erlingsson2014rappor} or DP-SGD~\cite{abadi2016deep},

-\descr{Enter DP Auditing.} Rather than statically checking program specifications, DP auditing allows an auditor to run experiments and {\em statistically} refute the theoretical privacy guarantees provided by DP.
+\descrit{DP Auditing's Role.} Rather than statically checking program specifications, DP auditing allows an auditor to run experiments and {\em statistically} refute the theoretical privacy guarantees provided by DP.
 In other words, if the auditor fails, programmers and clients can be assured that the implementation satisfies the DP guarantees at some (possibly pre-defined) level of confidence---e.g., for more critical applications, the auditor can perform the test at 99.999\% confidence~\cite{tramer2022debugging} or 95\% for less critical applications~\cite{jagielski2020auditing}.
+Overall, DP audits can offer more flexibility than static methods, accommodating more complex algorithms such as private machine learning pipelines~\cite{jagielski2020auditing}.
+They are also easier to implement as they do not involve specific programming languages or typing rules. \descr{Empirical Privacy Estimation.} DP auditing can also provide precise estimates of the privacy leakage in different settings, e.g., vis-\`a-vis different real-world adversaries and/or attacks.